EngineerBetter/engineerbetter-hugo/content/blog/thought-reform.md

 The appeal to mysticism as validation of group beliefs.
 This can work in two manners:

 * Secretly-orchestrated events being presented as divine spontaneous acts.
-One such example is Jim Jones, leader of Peoples Temple, faking a gunshot wound so that he could claim spiritual healing had prevented his death
+One such example is Jim Jones, leader of [Peoples Temple](https://en.wikipedia.org/wiki/Peoples_Temple), faking a gunshot wound so that he could claim spiritual healing had prevented his death.
 * Genuinely spontaneous events being presented as being planned or orchestrated, such as "the volcano erupted, therefore this confirms that the gods are angry with us."

 Use of the term "mystical" here has the potential to be misleading.
 Opportunistic after-the-fact claims of validation despite an absence of initial hypothesis most certainly qualify: I'm sure we can bring to mind examples in social discourse.